helidon-io/helidon/docs/se/webserver/webserver.md

 By implementing the `io.helidon.webserver.http.HttpFeature` interface, you can organize multiple routes and/or filters into a feature, that will be setup according to its defined `io.helidon.common.Weight` (or using `io.helidon.common.Weighted`).

 Each service has access to the routing builder.
 HTTP Features are configured for each routing builder.
-If there is a need to configure a feature for multiple sockets, you can use [Server Feature][server-feature] instead.
+If there is a need to configure a feature for multiple sockets, you can use [Server Feature](#server-features) instead.

 ## Request Handling